-Since increasing temperatures and melting snow causes a high flow rate for the Virgin River, The Narrows, one of the most popular areas of the canyon, is closed to hikers.
+Since increasing temperatures and melting snow causes a high flow rate for the River, The Narrows, one of the most popular areas of the zion canyon, is closed to hikers.

 Be aware, though, that the monsoon season begins in mid-July until mid-September, and a perfectly sunny day can end in a flash flood.